 WHERE: Andros Island, The Bahamas

-Kamalame Cay is an island oasis, where scenic splendor meets Caribbean hospitality.
+Kamalame Cay Resort is one of the best Caribbean luxury resorts for those lusting after remoteness, serenity, and your very own slice of palm tree paradise.
+This family-run 97-acre resort has individually-designed standalone oceanfront bungalows with up to four bedrooms.
+Some are even equipped with oh-so-refreshing plunge pools.
+Kamalame Cay Resort is located just outside the third-largest Great Barrier Reef meaning that world-class diving opportunities are at your fingertips and snorkeling guides are also on hand for scenic aquatic adventures.
 A departure from the mass-produced fare that some all-inclusives serve, the property is renowned for its culinary excellence.
 For many foodies, the highlight is the morning breakfast basket stocked with an assortment of coffee, juice, pastries, yogurt, and fresh fruit.
 If you wake up famished, a hearty buffet awaits at the Great House restaurant.

 INSIDER TIPDon’t skip the lush relaxation garden at the spa.

-Heralded as the crème de la crème of all-inclusives, Jumby Bay—an exclusive private island, off the coast of Antigua—is where celebs go for paparazzi-free downtime and exceptional service.
-The 300-acre island resort is delightfully car-free and has 40 rooms, a showstopping spa with an infinity pool to unspool between treatments—and the stamp of approval of Oprah Winfrey, Justin Bieber, Will Smith, and Mariah Carey among others.
+Jumby Bay is one of the most exclusive Caribbean resorts with a celebrity clientele to prove it.
+Heralded as the crème de la crème of all-inclusives, this desirable private island off the coast of Antigua is where luminaries and high-profile guests go for paparazzi-free downtime and exceptional service.
+The 300-acre island resort is delightfully car-free and has 40 suites, a showstopping spa with an infinity pool to unspool between treatments—and the stamp of approval by Oprah Winfrey, Justin Bieber, Will Smith, Mariah Carey and many others

 Casa de Campo